grafana/grafana-plugin-examples/README.md

 | [datasource-basic](examples/datasource-basic)                             | Shows how to build a basic data source plugin.                                                                |

 > [!NOTE]
 > The plugin examples in this repository use NPM to manage frontend dependencies.
-Whilst you are welcome to copy these examples and use Yarn or PNPM instead we offer no support for them.
+Whilst you are welcome to copy these examples and use Yarn or PNPM instead, we offer no support for them.

 ## Integration tests